List of Emmerdale characters introduced in 2006: Eli Dingle

-David Brown

-David Brown is an estate agent.
-He appeared in 2006.

-David Brown is an estate agent who is in the Kings River Showhome when it collapses.
-He is standing near Noreen Bell (Jenny Tomasin) when she opens a cupboard door and turns on a light, creating a spark which starts a series of explosions setting him on fire and the house collapses.
-After being retrieved from the house, David dies after paramedics fail to revive him.
-Noreen also dies.

-Gilbert Duff

-Gilbert Duff is the cousin of Noreen Bell (Jenny Tomasin).
-He appeared in 2006.

-Gilbert attends Noreen's funeral, and later her will reading, where he receives her thimble collections while Val Lambert (Charlie Hardwick) inherits Noreen's money.

 Peter Birch

 Peter Birch is Lily Butterfield's (Anne Charleston) son.
-He appeared in 2006 and 2008.

 For most of his life, he believed that Harold and Edna Birch (Shirley Stelfox) were his parents but Edna, blackmailed by Tom King, tells him in October 2006 that she and her husband unofficially adopted him as Lily (his birth mother and Edna's sister) was single and couldn't take care of him.
 Peter takes this very badly and has no contact with Edna afterwards.

 In September 2008, Peter reappears to visit Lily - without Edna's knowledge.
 He tells Lily that he is badly in debt but she is unable to help.
 However, weeks later she and her colleagues win a car worth £15,000.
-Her offers Peter her share, £3000, but he makes her feel guilty so she reluctantly gives Peter the ticket so he can claim the full £15,000.
+She offers Peter her share, £3000, but he makes her feel guilty so she reluctantly gives Peter the ticket so he can claim the full £15,000.
 The missing ticket is soon noticed, and eventually Lily confesses to Edna what happened.
 Edna asks Peter to return the money, but he refuses, so Edna takes the money out of her savings so Lily can pay her colleagues back.
 She does not tell Lily that the money was hers, not Peter's.